The staff caring for you may need to ask your permission to perform a particular treatment or investigation.

 There are other, very specific, circumstances when senior medical staff might need to make decisions on behalf of an adult, for example if someone is detained under the Mental Health Act.

-There are some additional issues about consent in the case of children under 16 years of age.
-We will explain these to you if they apply.
-The Department of Health has a leaflet on consent for children.
-Please ask us for a copy or call the NHS Response Line on 08701 555455.
+There are some additional issues about consent in the case of children under 16 years of age, and we will explain these to you if they apply.

 What if I have made an advance directive?